cloudmesh/cloudmesh1/doc/source/developer.rst

 2. https://help.github.com/articles/generating-ssh-keys

-You must upload the key to github, either via a command, or simply via the github gui.
+You must upload the key to github, either via a command, or via the github gui.
 Simply go to your setting and find the ssh key menu entry.
-Click on it and upload your new key by pasting and copying the public key.
-Make sure you do not copy the privat key.
+Click on it and upload your new key by copying and pasting the public key.
+Make sure you do not copy the private key.

 Git username and e-mail